code-ops-show/writefully-old/README.md

     + When a site is created it sets up a sample repository
   + Easily Extendable from main rails app
   + Backend Interface for managing sites
-  + Turn a github repository into a full blown CMS
   + Receive WebHook from github and updates site
   + Turns repository collaborators into authors
   + Converts local based images into content provider URL
     + S3 / Cloudfront
     + Akamai
     + Cloudfiles
     + etc...

 + Writefully Desktop App
   + Probably going to use !(node-webkit)[https://github.com/rogerwang/node-webkit]